Skip to main content

 • Mohs Surgery: For larger or more aggressive BCCs, and those located in cosmetically sensitive areas like on the face, patients may be referred to a specialist called a Mohs surgeon.
 The tumor is removed layer by layer.
 It is examined while you wait.
 The doctor will continue to remove layers until the tissue is completely free of cancer.
 Achieving tumor-free margins with this technique ensures that the most minimal amount of skin is removed while also reducing the chance of recurrence.
 This procedure is performed under local anesthesia in a specialized dermatologist’s office.
 Risks include scarring and some discomfort.

-• Other approaches: Occasionally, basal cell carcinomas may be removed or destroyed using lasers, radiation therapy, or with medications you apply to the skin that act as on-the-spot chemotherapies.
+• Other approaches: Occasionally, basal cell carcinomas may be removed or destroyed using lasers, radiation therapy, or medications you apply to the skin that act as on-the-spot chemotherapies.
 They may also be frozen with liquid nitrogen.
 When the BCC is extensive or advanced, the doctor may try new immunologic agents such as vismodegib, which helps stop BCC development.

 Causes of basal cell carcinoma